0xcadams/interview-api/README.md

 #### Unnecessary Assistance

-- Port: Since we are running this project in Docker, there is no need to tell the candidate what port to use to access the API.
+- Port: If this project in Docker, there is no need to tell the candidate what port to use to access the API - it is in the command you give them.

 - Path: The candidate should be able to find out what URL the real API information is under.
 This can be done either by using `docker exec` to get to the code in the Dockerfile, or by finding the _interview-api_ repository.
 Hence the twist!
 There are no Swagger docs.